The Dark Knight Returns: Part 1: The Dark Knight Returns

-In a dystopian version of 1986, Bruce Wayne, aged 55, has given up the mantle of Batman after the death of Jason Todd 10 years prior.
-Crime is running rampant throughout Gotham City, much of which is being committed by a gang of juvenile delinquents called "The Mutants".
-After watching news reports about the Mutants' crimes, Wayne decides to return to his role as a vigilante.
-He stops multiple assaults – including one on two young girls, Carrie Kelley and her friend Michelle – and targets the Mutants.
-Batman's return is reported on the news and stimulates his archenemy, the Joker, to awaken from catatonia at Arkham Asylum.
+Over a decade after the United Nations outlawed superheroes and the Joker murdered Batman's protégé, Robin (Jason Todd), (Note: As depicted in Dark Knight Returns: The Last Crusade (2016)) a 55-year-old Bruce Wayne battles alcoholism in a dystopian 1986.
+Having long abandoned his mantle, he remains deeply estranged from Jason's predecessor, Dick Grayson.
+Batman's absence has left Gotham City overrun by crime, much of it driven by a gang called "the Mutants".
+Haunted by his parents' murder and spurred by the Mutants' escalating crimes, Wayne ends his retirement to return to his role as vigilante.
+After thwarting multiple assaults—including one on young Carrie Kelley—he targets the Mutants, whose leader publicly vows to kill him personally.
+Batman's return is reported on the news, prompting the Joker to awaken from catatonia at Arkham Asylum.

-While foiling an armed robbery, Batman learns that the criminals are working for Harvey Dent.
+Batman foils a group of criminals working for Harvey Dent.
 Previously known as Two-Face, Dent underwent extensive therapy and plastic surgery to reenter society before disappearing.
 Batman informs close-to-retirement Commissioner James "Jim" Gordon that Dent may be planning a larger scheme.
 Soon after, Dent announces his intention to hold Gotham ransom with a bomb.
-After Batman defeats Dent and his goons, he discovers that Dent's mind has completely warped into his Two-Face persona.
+Batman defeats Dent, whose psyche has now completely warped into his Two-Face persona.

 Part 2: The Dark Knight Triumphant

 At the White House, Superman and President Ronald Reagan discuss Batman's actions, with the latter suggesting he may have to be arrested.
-At Gotham, Kelley, inspired by Batman, buys an imitation Robin costume and searches for him.
-Batman attacks the Mutants at the city dump with the Batmobile, but the Mutant Leader goads him into a hand-to-hand fight.
-Batman, due to his age and a decade of physical inactivity, is almost beaten to death.
-Kelley creates a diversion that allows her and Batman to return to the Batcave, where Wayne's butler Alfred Pennyworth tends to his wounds.
-Impressed with her bravery, Wayne decides to make Kelley his new protegee.
-Batman strategically defeats the Mutant Leader in a fight surrounded by the Mutants.
-Seeing Batman defeat their leader, most of the Mutants disband into smaller gangs.
-One of these gangs renames itself the "Sons of the Batman", using excessive violence against criminals.
+In Gotham, Kelley, inspired by Batman, buys an imitation Robin costume and searches for him.
+Batman attacks the Mutants at the city dump with the Batmobile, but the Mutant Leader goads him into a hand-to-hand fight and beats Batman to near-death.
+Kelley creates a diversion that allows her and Batman to retreat to the Batcave, where Wayne's butler Alfred Pennyworth tends to his wounds.
+Impressed with her bravery, Wayne decides to make Kelley his new protégée.
+Batman returns to strategically defeat the Mutant Leader in front of his followers, who splinter into smaller gangs as a result; one faction renames itself the "Sons of the Batman" and adopts violent tactics against the underworld.

 Part 3: Hunt the Dark Knight

-Clark Kent talks with Wayne and is then deployed by Washington to the Latin American country of Corto Maltese, where he fights Soviet combat forces in a conflict that may escalate into World War III.
+Clark Kent talks with Wayne and is then deployed by Washington to the fictional Latin American country of Corto Maltese, where he fights Soviet combat forces in a conflict that may escalate into World War III.

-Gordon's successor as commissioner, Captain Ellen Yindel, declares Batman a wanted criminal for his vigilantism.
+Gordon's successor as commissioner, Captain Ellen Yindel, declares Batman a wanted criminal.
 Meanwhile, Joker manipulates his caretakers to allow him onto a television talk show, where he murders everyone with his trademark toxin and escapes.
 Batman and Robin (Kelley) track him to a county fair while evading a Gotham police pursuit.
-Batman fights Joker, vowing to stop him permanently, feeling responsible for every murder the villain has committed.
+Batman fights Joker, vowing to stop him permanently.
 Batman paralyzes Joker but stops short of taking his life.
 Disappointed with Batman's refusal to kill him, Joker breaks his own neck and dies.